Henry-Johnson-100/Sakana-Interpreter/README.md

 ## Swim

 This keyword allows you execute code procedurally in Sakana.
-If you have worked with Haskell's IO monad, this concept essentially the same.
+If you have worked with Haskell's IO monad, this concept is essentially the same.
 There are a few options for calculations in a swim block:

 * In a swim block, any value contained in a send fish will be executed